Legal Aid SA

 Special Investigating Unit (SIU)

-Non‐tax revenue is expected to increase at an average annual rate of 35.5%, from R402.6 million in 2022/23 to R1 billion in 2025/26, largely due to the anticipated increase in the number of billable hours for investigations.
+Total revenue is expected to increase at an average annual rate of 12.3%, from R1.1 billion in 2023/24 to R1.5 billion in 2026/27, mainly as a result of the projected increase in the number of billable hours for investigations and improved debt recovery.

 National Prosecuting Authority